Register your app to use Microsoft account for authentication

 This topic shows you how to register your mobile app to be able to use Microsoft account as an identity provider with Azure Mobile Services.
 The same steps apply for both service-directed authentication and client-directed authentication using the Live SDK.

 Windows Store apps must first be registered with the Windows Dev Center.
 By registering, your Windows app will be able to use single sign-on behaviors.

-If you have not already registered your app, navigate to the Submit an app page at the Dev Center for Windows Store apps, log on with your Microsoft account, type a name for your app, then click Reserve app name.
+If you have not already registered your app, navigate to the Windows Dev Center, log on with your Microsoft account, type a name for your app, then click Reserve app name.

-(Optional) For a universal Windows app, repeat steps 4 and 5 for the Windows Phone Store project.
+(Optional) For a universal Windows 8.1 app, repeat steps 4 and 5 for the Windows Phone Store project.

 This reserves you app name with Microsoft account and displays the Microsoft account page for your app.